tangyixu/mp-blocks-maven/README.md

 **Authors**

 * Samuel A. Rebelsky (starter code).
-* Your Name Here
-* Your name Here
+* Harrison Zhu
+* Tiffang tang
+* Nicole Gorrell

 **Notes for the reader**

-PLEASE ADD NOTES FOR SOMEONE NOT FAMILIAR WITH THE PROJECT.
+We use AsciiBlock types to create a art using various block types, which is a forest .
+We also created a new block type called "Circle".

 ---

-This code may be found at <https://github.com/YOUR_USERNAME/YOU_REPO>.
+This code may be found at <https://github.com/tangyixu/mp-blocks-maven>.
 The original project can be found at <https://github.com/Grinnell-CSC207/mp-blocks-maven>.